microsoft/industry/foundations/powerPlatform/readme.md

 ### Design recommendations

 - Treat environments as a democratized unit of management aligned with business needs and priorities, and use the following principles when identifying requirements for new environments:
   - Scale limits.
-Environments serve as scale unit for components/apps/database to scale within the platform limits
+Environments serve as scale unit for components/apps/database to scale within the platform limits.
   - Management boundary: Environments provide a management boundary for governance and isolation, which allows for a clear separation of concerns.
-For example, different environments such as dev, test, and production are often isolated from a management perspective
+For example, different environments such as dev, test, and production are often isolated from a management perspective.
   - Policy boundary: Environments serve as a boundary for the assignment of Data Loss Prevention (DLP) policies.
-For example, apps that are subject to regulatory compliance such as PCI and HITRUST typically require additional DLP policy enforcement to achieve compliance
+For example, apps that are subject to regulatory compliance such as PCI and HITRUST typically require additional DLP policy enforcement to achieve compliance.
 - Rename the Default environment to clarify the intent, e.g., "personal productivity" as all licensed users will have access by default.
 - Disable self-service of Environment creation, both for Production and Sandbox as well as Trials, and limit this to selected Power Platform admins as this can potentially cause [capacity constraints](https://docs.microsoft.com/power-platform/admin/capacity-add-on) in the tenant.
 - Enable a process for the organization to request new environments aligned to the principles above.
 Either establish and implement the process yourself or leverage the [Center of Excellence starter kit](https://docs.microsoft.com/power-platform/guidance/coe/starter-kit) as an enabler and starting point which provides a solution that can be imported to a dedicated environment to facilitate this, together with other core capabilities.